Mousavi310/hugo-blog/content/posts/a-refreshable-sql-server-configuration-provider-for-net-core.md

 }
 ```

 A simple implementation of `ISqlServerWatcher` is `SqlServerPeriodicalWatcher`.
-In `SqlServerPeriodicalWatcher`, I just fire change event every `_refreshInterval` inerval.
-This is really an easy implementation, but for most scenarios, it works.
-So in the `Watch` method, I create `CancellationChangeToken`.
+In `SqlServerPeriodicalWatcher`, I just fire change event every `_refreshInterval` interval.
+This is an easy implementation, but for most scenarios, it's fine:

 ``` csharp
 internal class SqlServerPeriodicalWatcher : ISqlServerWatcher